WinVector/Examples/LogisticOmit/margin_recovery.md

 Regression](https://win-vector.com/2023/08/18/omitted-variable-effects-in-logistic-regression/).

 The issue is as follows.
-For logistic regression, omitted variables cause estimation bias.
-This *even for independent variables*, which is not the case for more familiar linear regression.
+For logistic regression, omitted variables cause parameter estimation bias.
+This is true *even for independent variables*, which is not the case for more familiar linear regression.

 This is a known problem with known mitigations: